Chapter Thirty Three VI

 George Lowenstein, behavioral economist Carnegie Mellon University.

 It’s twelve, Nikko and I run the phone errand while Janah with Amaya deal with math.
 She has addition and subtraction down, stuck a bit on multiplication, and out of it on division.
-Kahn Academy online takes her into the mysteries of multiplication and division.
+Kahn Academy online takes her into the mysteries of both.

 Then Janah asks her to read the New York Times online, starting with more interesting things for a girl, the Style section.
 Amaya reads fine, quite well actually, like her speech, she’s precise, not prone to contractions like most of us.
 Janah breathes a silent sigh of relief.

 She’s going to be okay.
 She knows the basics, if she can read well, drills on multiplication and division in short doses will bring her along.
 By the time school starts, she’ll be doing simple algebra.

 Janah, Are you going to set limits on a student’s martial arts training?